shazaum/pipehub.github.io/website/versioned_docs/version-0.1.0/overview.md

 It's possible to register a custom panic function to handle any kind of panic caught by PipeHub.

 ### NotFound
 Is also possible to register a function to handle not found endpoints.
-If you're trying to access a host that doesn't have any kind of pipe associated, this function, if present, gonna be invoked.
+If you're trying to access a host that doesn't have any kind of handler associated, this function, if present, gonna be invoked.

 ```golang
 func (Client) NotFound(w http.ResponseWriter, r *http.Request) {